cheng81/wirez/README.md

 This will start node and Wirez.
 If you change one of the module of your application, Wirez will notice this, and reload the changed module.
 Dependent modules will be reloaded too.

-A *very* simple example is in the example directory.
+A *very* simple example is in the `example/simple` directory.
 Just go there and type wirez.

 ## Wirez CLI interface